 Mr. Nemer has extensive experience with all aspects of commercial and industrial real estate transactions including commercial real estate workouts.
 In his practice, he negotiates and drafts business organizational documents, as well as purchase, sale, options, and other transaction agreements and related documents.
 These include loan documents, commercial leases, easements, options and right of first refusal agreements.
 Mr. Nemer also assists borrowers in determining the correct vehicle for loan resolutions, such as forbearances, loan modification, discounted payoffs, deed in lieu of foreclosure, loan assumption, non-judicial foreclosures and lender liability litigation.

 As a result of his devotion to public work, Mr. Nemer was appointed to the Ohio Lottery Commission by Governor Bob Taft and approved by the Ohio Senate in 2001.
 He was reappointed in 2004 and elected by his fellow Commissioners as Vice-Chair.
-Mr. Nemer is also the Assistant Law Director and Prosecutor for the Village of Linndale.
+Mr. Nemer is also the Law Director and Prosecutor for Bentleyville and the Magistrate for Newburgh Heights.

 Negotiated lease and secured liquor license for to-be restaurant tenant in new downtown Cleveland hotel.